UKCloud/documentation/articles/vmware/vmw-how-upgrade-edge.md

 5. In the confirmation dialog box, click **Yes**.

-    > [!IMPORTANT]
-    > This step requires downtime as a new VM needs to be deployed for the edge gateway.
-You should make sure that you have planned for this downtime before proceeding.

 6. You can monitor the status in the *Activity Task Detail* dialog box.

 7. After the redeployment has finished, you can check the version of the edge gateway again in the UKCloud Portal to confirm that the upgrade has been successful.

+***

 ## Next steps